wovo/torsor/readme.md

 The library uses concepts, so GCC 6.2 or later is required, with the *-fconcepts* command-line flag.

-The file contains some minimal Doxygen comments.
+The torsor.hpp file contains Doxygen comments.
+The command
+'''
+make docs
+'''
+in the root directory generates the Doxygen pages (Doxygen required), and a pdf version of this file
+(pandoc required).

 ------------------------------------------------------------------------------